CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## What is this book NOT about
 SwiftUI.

+\newpage
 # Modular Architecture
-  `- Modular -`

-   <i>`adjective - employing or involving a module or modules as the basis of design or construction: "modular housing units"`</i>
+  **Modular**, *adjective - employing or involving a module or modules as the basis of design or construction: "modular housing units"*

 In the introduction, I briefly touched on the motivation for building the project in a modular way.
 To summarise, modular architecture will give us much more freedom when it comes to the product decisions that will influence the overall app engineering.
 Such as, building another app for the same company, open-sourcing some parts of the existing codebase, scaling the team of developers and so on.
 With the already existing mobile foundation, it will be done way faster and cleaner.

 To be fair, maintaining such a software foundation of a company might be also really difficult.
-By maintaining, I mean, taking care of the CI/CD, old projects developed on top of the foundation that was heavily refactored in the meantime, legacy code, keeping it up-to-date with the latest development tools and so on.
+By maintaining, I mean, taking care of the CI/CD, maintaining old projects developed on top of the foundation that was heavily refactored in the meantime, legacy code, keeping it up-to-date with the latest development tools and so on.
 No need to say, that on a very large project, this could be the work of one standalone team.

 This book describes building such large scalable architecture with domain-driven design by example; The software foundation for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).